 Lufthansa Systems is also a vocal fan of the European Aviation Network and will support any trials of the hybrid ATG/S-band system undertaken by Lufthansa Group airlines.
 So when an airline requests a 2- or to 3-year contract for BoardConnect Portable, says Gaense, “We say, ‘yes of course’ and then we work with you and Inmarsat to give you connectivity, which actually fits well with our WAP upgrade story.”

-to Lufthansa and Turkish Airlines joint venture SunExpress‘ Boeing 737-800NG and MAX fleet, admits it is preparing airlines for the migration to full onboard Internet, saying it looks forward to working in collaboration with major connectivity players.
+Other portable wifi specialists are also enjoying strong take-up, with AirFi today announcing it has reached over 100 million passengers annually since introducing its portable solution in 2014.
+Immfly, which is supplying a new digital IFE platform to Lufthansa and Turkish Airlines joint venture SunExpress‘ Boeing 737-800NG and MAX fleet, admits it is preparing airlines for the migration to full onboard Internet, saying it looks forward to working in collaboration with major connectivity players.

 “We equip our clients with thorough knowledge of their passengers and a faster product deployment that is compatible with next technology in order to minimize the connectivity investment,” says Immfly in an online statement.